Retro Review: In Praise of The Bangles

 They made the media rounds, from their first of many appearances on Dick Clark’s American Bandstand to MTV.
 After a time, Annette Zilinskas left the group to join another band, to be replaced by the mesmerizing and somewhat enigmatic bassist Michael Steele, briefly a member of the all-girl band The Runaways.
 She became a Bangle shortly before the group signed with Columbia Records.

 January of 1986 saw the release of their second LP, Different Light, but changes were afoot.
-Producer David Kahne, who served the group’s sound so well on All Over The Place, began tinkering, and not necessarily for the best.
+Producer Kahne, who served the group’s sound so well on All Over the Place, began tinkering, and not necessarily for the best.

 The album did produce hit singles, albeit none were Bangles compositions.
-“Manic Monday” (written by Prince), “Walk Like An Egyptian” (Liam Steinberg), and “If She Knew What She Wants” (Jules Shear) all contributed further to the Bangles’ high profile, but weren’t necessarily superior to the girls’ original songs.
+“Manic Monday” (written by Prince), “Walk Like an Egyptian” (Liam Steinberg), and “If She Knew What She Wants” (Jules Shear) all contributed further to the band’s high profile but weren’t necessarily superior to the girls’ original songs.

-The working relationship between the girls and Kahne deteriorated rapidly during the recording sessions.
-His new approach included adding more echo, occasional keyboards — including synthesizers — to the mix (which irritated one music critic to no end), even relegating Debbi, an excellent and creative drummer, to the tambourine in favor of a drum machine for “Walk Like An Egyptian.”
-The overall mood of the sessions worsened, as Kahne seemed to find new ways to tick them off.
-At one point, the group staged a mini-rebellion and insisted on recording the song “Let It Go” themselves, without his interference.
+The working relationship between the band and Kahne deteriorated rapidly during the recording sessions.
+His new approach included adding more echo and occasional keyboards — including synthesizers — to the mix (which irritated one music critic to no end), and even relegating Debbi, an excellent and creative drummer, to the tambourine in favor of a drum machine for “Walk Like an Egyptian.”
+The overall mood of the sessions worsened, as Kahne seemed to find new ways to tick them off as the work continued.
+At one point, the girls staged a mini-rebellion and insisted on recording the song “Let It Go” themselves, without his interference.
 The result is a galloping rocker with their brilliant, full-throated harmonies on display for the world to enjoy.
 Here they are performing it live at their Pittsburgh concert, December of ‘86.

 Michael’s plaintive “Following.”

 There are several other treats to be found on Different Light.
-Standout songs include Vicki’s “Return Post” (written at a time when people actually hand-wrote letters to each other and anxiously awaited their replies via snail mail), and her rocker “Angels Don’t Fall in Love” (her best vocal and arguably the best song on the album).
-The album concludes with the jaunty “Not Like You,” sung by Debbi, whose vocals I’ve probably always enjoyed the most.
+Other standout songs include Vicki’s “Return Post” (written at a time when people actually hand-wrote letters to each other and anxiously awaited their replies via snail mail), and her rocker “Angels Don’t Fall in Love” — her best vocal and arguably the best song on the album.
+The album concludes with the jaunty “Not Like You,” sung by Debbi, whose vocals I’ve always enjoyed the most.

-Personal momento: Ticket stub from The Bangles’ outdoor concert in New York City, June, 1987.
+Personal memento: Ticket stub from The Bangles’ outdoor concert in New York City, June, 1987.

 The release of the singles from Different Light revealed another issue that led to tensions within the group.
-The grand poobahs at Columbia Records evidently found a need or desire to present Susanna Hoffs as the lead singer of the group, and therefore released only singles and their accompanying videos in which she sang lead (except for the alternate leads on Walk Like an Egyptian), creating the mistaken impression that she was indeed the band’s lead singer.
-But inspection of their albums clearly shows that the lead vocals were divided among the foursome as evenly as possible — that is, when they all weren’t singing in total unison.
-Hoffs didn’t seem to feel compelled to do much about it — if she could — and the others were less than keen on the idea of their equal status within the group being misrepresented by their record label.
+The grand-poobahs at Columbia Records evidently found the need or desire to present Susanna Hoffs as the lead singer of the group and accordingly released only singles and their accompanying videos in which she sang lead (with the exception of the alternate leads on Walk Like an Egyptian), thus creating the mistaken impression that she was indeed the band’s lead singer.
+But inspection of their albums clearly shows that the lead vocals were divided among the foursome as evenly as possible — that is, when they weren’t singing in total unison.
+Hoffs didn’t seem to feel compelled to do much about it — if she could — to the simmering resentment of the others, who were less than keen on the idea of their equal status within the group being misrepresented by their record label.

-The trend continued with yet another top-notch album, Everything, released in October of 1988.
-They were relieved to have a new producer in Davitt Sigerson, who helped them continue their run of creative gems, with tracks including the first single, “In Your Room” co-written by Susanna (who by this point was co-writing most of her songs with outside writers, to provide some freshness for her compositions).
-Michael’s fabulous “Complicated Girl” and Vicki’s heartfelt vocals and driving tempo on “Make A Play For Her Now” provide other highlights on the album.
+This trend continued with yet another top-notch album, Everything, released in October of 1988.
+The girls were relieved to have a new producer in Davitt Sigerson, who helped them continue their run of creative gems, with tracks including the first single, “In Your Room” co-written by Susanna (who by this point was co-writing most of her songs with outside writers to provide some freshness for her compositions).
+Michael’s fabulous “Complicated Girl” and Vicki’s heartfelt vocals and driving tempo on “Make A Play for Her Now” provide other highlights of the album.

 “Complicated Girl.”

-The Bangles broke up in ‘89, a move at which they arrived with some reluctance, especially for Vicki, who did not want to see the foursome end (echoes of Paul McCartney desperately trying to keep the Beatles together in their final days together).
+The Bangles broke up in 1989, a decision at which they arrived with some reluctance, especially for Vicki, who did not want to see the foursome end (echoes of Paul McCartney desperately trying to keep the Beatles together in their final year).
 The girls went their separate ways, with Susanna pursuing a solo career (which proved largely unsuccessful), Vicki moving to New Orleans to join the band Continental Drifters, and Michael going into semi-retirement among the redwoods in northern California.

-Fast-forward ten years, and a few hesitant suggestions among the former Bangles to give it another go gradually gained momentum.
-Debbi and Susanna had since started families, Vicki had married John Cowsill (of the 60s family singing group The Cowsills), but Susanna also realized, as she told a UK talk show host, “I missed them, terribly —I missed the comraderie, I missed playing music with these girls, and I missed their friendship, and I just felt like we have such a great chemistry when we sing together and play together, it’s so much fun.”
+Fast-forward ten years, and a few hesitant suggestions to give it another go began to surface in casual conversations among the former Bangles.
+The idea gradually gained momentum, but Debbi and Susanna had since started families, and Vicki had married John Cowsill (of the ‘60s family singing group The Cowsills).
+Despite this, Susanna also realized, as she told a UK talk show host, “I missed them, terribly —I missed the camaraderie, I missed playing music with these girls, and I missed their friendship, and I just felt like we have such a great chemistry when we sing together and play together, it’s so much fun.”

 Booklet centerfold for the “Doll Revolution” CD.

-Doll Revolution has its own share of musical highlights: “Stealing Rosemary, “showcasing those classic harmonies once again; Michael’s “Nickel Romeo” (one of three distinctly “Michael” compositions she contributed to the album); the poignant “Lost at Sea,” co-written by Debbi and Susanna, and sung with great sensitivity by Debbi; “Mixed Messages,” written and sung by Vicki, is a perfect pop-rock song by any standard.
+Doll Revolution has its own share of musical highlights: “Stealing Rosemary,” showcases those classic harmonies once again; Michael’s “Nickel Romeo” (one of three distinctly “Michael” compositions she contributed to the album); the poignant “Lost at Sea,” sung with great sensitivity by Debbi, and co-written by her and Susanna; “Mixed Messages,” written and sung by Vicki, is a perfect pop-rock song by any standard.

-All seemed to be back on track again, but this time some band members had to juggle their music with their families, making it necessary to limit touring and recording schedules, which didn’t sit well with Michael.
+All seemed to be back on track again, but this time some band members needed to juggle their music with their young families, making it necessary to limit touring and recording schedules.
+This didn’t sit well with Michael.
 Evidently, no compromise could be reached, and in 2005 the Bangles announced her departure.
 She was replaced in concerts by various bass players.

 In the spring of 2009, the three Bangles returned to the studio to begin work on a new album, Sweetheart of the Sun.
-Recording took nearly two years, due to their ongoing efforts to balance family/motherhood with careers as working musicians.
-The album was released in September, 2011, and again provided Bangles fans with the sound they became enamored with nearly thirty years before.
+Recording took nearly two years, due to their ongoing efforts to balance family and motherhood with careers as working musicians.
+The album was released in September of 2011, and again provided Bangles fans with the sound they became enamored with nearly thirty years before.

 “Mesmerized” serves as an example of how a Bangles song can be identified so easily as such, regardless of the passage of time, thanks to the group staying true to their own sound and influences: